lldap/lldap/docs/faq.md

 - you may support multiple domains by using fully-qualified email addresses as usernames (eg. `user@example.com` and `user@example.org`); however, you can't have more fine-grained permissions than what is provided by default (which applies across all users)

 LLDAP is very lightweight (~15MiB RAM on startup) and it's therefore possible to run one instance per virtualhost if you need to properly support multiple domains.

+## Does LLDAP provide commercial support contracts?

+LLDAP does not provide commercial support.
+It's provided as volunteer-developed free-software on a best-effort basis.
+If that's not ideal for you, you should probably consider using a professional all-in-one solution such as OpenLDAP, FreeIPA, or Kanidm.

+LLDAP is free-software (under a copyleft GPL 3.0 license) and anyone can provide consultancy and support contracts for the software.
+However, the LLDAP project currently does not endorse any 3rd party to provide such services in an official manner.
+This may be revised in the future if developers from the community step up and provide amazing services.

+## Can I make a donation to fund development?

+You can make a donation on [buymeacoffee.com/nitnelave](https://buymeacoffee.com/nitnelave) to personally support @nitnelave, the maintainer and main developer of the project.

+It's not a goal for them to raise enough money to be employed to work on LLDAP.
+As of July 2025, the donations (<100€/month) are not sufficient anyway to employ people to work on LLDAP, even part-time.

+## Is LLDAP sustainable?
+Can we depend on it for our infrastructure?

+LLDAP is hobbyist software developed in good will by volunteers.
+LLDAP is not sustainable, as only @nitnelave knows the entire codebase (bus factor = 1).

+The project is not too complex and is even kept minimalist on purpose.
+However, unless you'd like to audit and maintain the codebase in the foreseeable future, it's not recommended to adopt LLDAP for the infrastructure of your big organization.

+You are free to use LLDAP for any purpose, as long as you respect the copyleft.
+However, please do not complain if feature X is not implemented, or if the volunteers are not fixing problems fast enough for your taste.
+LLDAP is a project born of love and adventure, not a commercial endeavour.